Listing & managing add-ons

 How do I list a cross-product add-on?

-Here's an example of a modified plugin key:
+Here's an example of a modified plugin key for JIRA:

 Customers will need to license each separately.